GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/library.md

 * Letter Arts Review back issues
 * Society of Scribes Journal, Fall 2000

 **Quotations**

-* The Family Album, DeMoss, Arthur and Nancy, The Family Album
+* _The Family Album_, DeMoss, Arthur and Nancy, The Family Album
-* A Modern Book of Hours, Denmon, Cherry
+* _A Modern Book of Hours_, Denmon, Cherry
-* The Beauty of Life, Gibran, Kahlil, Hallmark
+* _The Beauty of Life,_ Gibran, Kahlil, Hallmark
-* So, Stick a Geranium in Your Hat and Be Happy!, Johnson, Barbara, Word Publishing
+* _So, Stick a Geranium in Your Hat and Be Happy!_, Johnson, Barbara, Word Publishing
-* Happy Birthday, , Peter Pauper Press
+* _Happy Birthday_, , Peter Pauper Press
-* Ideas for Our Time, Peter, Dr. Larence, Morrow
+* _Ideas for Our Time_, Peter, Dr. Larence, Morrow